restfb/restfb/migrations.md

 * `Likes` data type moved from `NamedFacebookType` to `LikeItem`
 * `likes` field changed from `long` to `Likes` in `Page` type
 * `likesCount` field added to `Page` type

+## Logging changed
+As soon as the `slf4j` jars are found on the classpath, slf4j is used as logging framework.
+As fallback we use the `java.util.logging` framework.
+In the rare case you have `slf4j` on the classpath, but you don't want RestFB to use it, you can switch to the `java.util.logging` with the system.property "`com.restfb.forceJUL=true`".

+Don't forget to add a RestFB logging configuration to your logging config.

 ## Comment.Attachment removed
 We have removed the `Comment.Attachment` type because it is replaced by